alaeddingurel/interview/README.md

     - We'll use FastAPI and We can also use Swagger as interface for our platform which is accessible via, https://localhost:port/docs

+    - There is a need to write unit tests.

 Some Possible improvements:

     - OnnxRuntime Model
     - Bulk Inference

+Available Models:

+    - models--facebook--bart-base
+    - facebook/bart-large-mnli

+    TODO:
+        - we could add other models.